SalsaBoy990/latin-dance-shop/README.md

 README WILL BE UPDATED SOON...
 This is a simple webshop created with Gatsby and Snipcart V3.
 Not production-ready yet.
 I will add Netlify CMS to manage the product's data in markdown.
 Or maybe I will try out TinaCMS.

 PS.
 The site language is in Hungarian.
 It will be used by a local client.
-The code and comments are in English.

 ## 🚀 Quick start